openmod-initiative/toolchest/README.md

 We follow [semantic versioning](http://semver.org/) for version numbering.

-Any contribution can be pulled into `develop` via a *Pull Request* provided it meets the following conditions:
+Any contribution can be pulled into `master` via a *Pull Request* provided it meets the following conditions:

 0. follows [pep8](https://www.python.org/dev/peps/pep-0008/) style